EXPLORE TAYLORS FALLS, MN & ST. CROIX FALLS, WI

 Trails Adjacent to the area to explore: Directly north of the trail is the brand new Wert Preserve.
 In fact, you will see the signage for the preserve as you reach the end of the Mindy Creek Segment near Hwy 87.
 There are over 6 miles of trails that are being developed for hiking, running, XC skiing, snowshoeing, and mountain biking.

-Although I’ve chosen two routes to highlight here, this is an area with miles and miles of trails for not just hiking, but for many other sport uses as well.
+Although I’ve chosen two routes to highlight here, this is an area with miles of trail not just for hiking, but for many other sport uses as well.
 Check out the OUTDOOR ADVENTURE section of this website to explore more ways to use our area trails!

-By Linda Shober, tourist turned transplant to the area.
+This article was written by Linda Shober, tourist turned transplant to the area.
 Trail hiking junkie.
-2x finisher of a 27 mile trailrun/hike.
+2x finisher of a 27 mile trail run/hike.
 Promoter of all things St. Croix Valley.